 When you commit to planning with your people, one of your first decisions is whether to use named resources (e.g., Richard, Susan, etc.) or resource roles (e.g., Project Managers, Project Analysts, etc.).
 This decision will drive how you scope, plan, schedule projects, and make changes as your scheduling activities take flight.

-Once this choice is made, one of the next tasks in your future will be how to collect the necessary sizing information for your projects and how to set the availability of the resources.
+Once this choice is made, one of the next tasks will be figuring out how to collect the necessary sizing information for your projects and how to set the availability of the resources.

-For the collection of resource sizing, this takes us back to your Intake process and determining if that step is an appropriate one to use.
+For the collection of resource sizing, this takes us back to your Intake process.
+Determine if the sizing determined at that step is an appropriate one to use.
 As for the resource availability, this tends to be more complex as the details tend to become very granular (are you scheduling by week, by month, etc.).

-Many times this is driven by the tools you’re using to assist in scheduling and how they are set up.
-This helps to drive the way you collect, think about and express your resources to allow the tools to assist going forward.
+Many times this process is driven by the tools you’re using to assist in scheduling and how they are set up.
+This helps to drive the way you collect, think about, and express your resources to allow the tools to assist going forward.

 We will take an example with the role of Project Manager.
 Let's do some quick math: